privacyidea/privacyidea/doc/policies/admin.rst

 type: string

 This takes a space separated list of attributes that the administrator is allowed to delete.
-You can use the asterisk "*" to indicated, that this policy allows the administrator to delete any additional attribute.
+You can use the asterisk "*" to indicate, that this policy allows the administrator to delete any additional attribute.

 Example: